 Private Equity Round in 2015

 Theranos, Inc. is a biotechnology company founded in 2003 by Elizabeth Holmes, based in Palo Alto, California.
-It operated clinical laboratories in Arizona, California, and Pennsylvania, focusing on oncology, pediatrics, and geriatrics.
-Theranos claimed to have developed a proprietary technology that could conduct a wide range of blood tests using only a few drops of blood obtained through a fingerstick, positioning itself as a revolutionary player in blood testing.
-However, in 2015, investigative reporting raised significant concerns regarding the accuracy and reliability of its technology, leading to allegations that the company misled investors, patients, and medical professionals.
-Further inquiries revealed that the capabilities of Theranos' blood-testing technology were not as robust as claimed, undermining its business model and reputation in the healthcare sector.
+The company operated clinical laboratories in Arizona, California, and Pennsylvania, specializing in blood testing, particularly in the fields of oncology, pediatrics, and geriatrics.
+Theranos claimed to have developed a proprietary technology that could conduct a wide range of tests using only a few drops of blood obtained through a fingerstick, aiming to revolutionize the blood-testing process.
+However, in 2015, investigative reports raised significant concerns regarding the accuracy and reliability of its technology, alleging that the company misled investors, patients, and healthcare professionals about its capabilities.
+Subsequent investigations confirmed that Theranos' technology was not as effective as claimed, leading to a decline in its credibility and operations.

 Blueprint Medicines